School of Teaching, Learning and Curriculum Studies

 Salary: Competitive and commensurate with qualifications.

-Application and Appointment Dates: Initial review of applications will begin September 5, 2022 and continue until the position is filled.
+Application and Appointment Dates: Review of applicants will continue through October 31, 2022.
 The successful candidate begins January 2023 preferably.
 Kent State University is an equal opportunity and affirmative action employer.

 Applications: Please apply at https://jobs.kent.edu.
 Please send a detailed letter of application and qualifications; curriculum vita; statement of commitment to diversity; and names, addresses, emails, and telephone numbers of three references.